 If you are a business owner, then the UK Health and Safety Executive (HSE) recommends regular floor cleaning as contamination is the largest cause of slip accidents.
 The HSE recommends the use of a commercial floor cleaning machine to effectively wash, scrub and dry the floor.
-You can also read more about how a clean floor will help you attract customers.
+Don’t forget, first impressions do count and a clean floor will help you attract customers!

 In this post, we’re going to give you the rundown of why nobody cares about stone floor cleaning!

 “The Floor Will Just Get Dirty Again…”

 Well, this is true – but it’s not a reason to not clean up!
 Think about the other areas of your home or business that regularly need cleaning – would you stop cleaning your bathroom for fear of it just getting dirty in the future?
 Of course not!